PSA and the PSA Test: What the Public Needs to Know

-That credit goes to Roswell Park Cancer Institute researcher T. Ming Chu, PhD, DSc, who, with an extraordinary team of over 20 researchers, including urologists and pathologists, discovered what the American Association for Cancer Research would later call one of the "landmark scientific discoveries of the 20th century."
+That credit goes to Roswell Park Comprehensive Cancer Center researcher T. Ming Chu, PhD, DSc, who, with an extraordinary team of over 20 researchers, including urologists and pathologists, discovered what the American Association for Cancer Research would later call one of the "landmark scientific discoveries of the 20th century."

 Working with human prostate tissue from cancer and benign prostatic hyperplasia, Dr. Chu and his colleagues identified and purified PSA and later developed the simple PSA blood test that is used today for the early detection and management of prostate cancer.